University Administrative Policies

 • non-disclosure and confidentiality statements required when appropriate; and

-• periodic evaluations of each individual's understanding of college and/or departmental data handling procedures.
+• periodic evaluations of each individual's understanding of the institution, college, and/or departmental data handling procedures.

 2.6.
 Departmental Responsibilities

-Deans, directors, and heads of departments that have access to protected information are responsible for informing employees of ongoing updates to security measures, ensuring employees have attended required information security training, and notifying departmental computer system administrators and Information Technology Services (ITS) when employees no longer require access due to reassignment or termination.
+Deans, directors, and heads of departments that have access to protected information are responsible for informing employees of ongoing updates to security measures, ensuring employees have attended required information security training, and notifying departmental computer system administrators and UNM Information Technologies (UNM IT) when employees no longer require access due to reassignment or termination.

 2.7.
 University-Wide Responsibilities

-All breaches of information security must be reported immediately through one of the methods identified on the Information Security & Privacy Office website.
+All suspected and actual breaches of information security must be reported immediately through one of the methods identified on the Information Security & Privacy Office website.

 3. Compliance by Service Providers

-Service providers and/or contractors who provide services that may allow them to access protected information must comply with the GLBA safeguard requirements, the University's Information Security Program, and applicable University policies listed in Section 6. herein.
-The University Purchasing Department is responsible for reviewing prospective service providers and/or contractors to ensure they have and will maintain appropriate safeguards for protected information.
+Service providers and/or contractors who provide IT services that may allow them to access protected information must comply with the GLBA safeguard requirements, the University's Information Security Program, and applicable University policies listed in Section 6, herein, among others.
+The University Purchasing Department is responsible for reviewing prospective service providers and/or contractors to ensure they have and will maintain reasonable and appropriate safeguards for protected information.

 4. Monitoring and Testing

-The Chief Information Officer or designee will regularly monitor the UNM Information Security Program and periodically test the required and recommended safeguards.
-Based on these assessments, the Chief Information Officer or designee will work with all appropriate individuals to implement, correct, design, or improve safeguards.
+The ISPO will regularly monitor the UNM Information Security Program and periodically test the required and recommended safeguards to help ensure their effectiveness.
+Based on these assessments, the ISPO will work with all appropriate individuals to implement, correct, or improve safeguards.

 The University Internal Audit Department will include as part of its routine audit procedures a review for compliance with the UNM Information Security Program.
 This review will include an evaluation of the effectiveness of controls, systems, and procedures.
-Any findings, discrepancies, and/or violations will be reported to the Chief Information Officer or designee who will investigate the problem and work with all appropriate individuals to develop a remedy.
+Any findings, discrepancies, and/or violations will be reported to the CIO and the ISPO, which will investigate the problem and work with all appropriate individuals to develop a remedy.

 5. Evaluation and Adjustment

-The Chief Information Officer or designee is responsible for adjusting the UNM Information Security Program to ensure that the required and recommended administrative, physical, and technical safeguards are appropriate to the University's size and complexity, the nature and scope of its activities, and the sensitivity of the data and information the University handles.
+The ISPO is responsible for periodically adjusting the UNM Information Security Program to ensure that the required and recommended administrative, physical, and technical safeguards are appropriate to the University's size and complexity, the nature and scope of its activities, and the sensitivity of the data and information the University handles.

 UAP 2000 ("Responsibility and Accountability for University Information and Transactions")